syncfusion-content/javascript-docs/js/Spreadsheet/Undo-Redo.md

 Spreadsheet provides the support to perform undo and redo operations.
 You can set [`allowUndoRedo`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowundoredo "allowUndoRedo") as true to enable undo redo feature.
 You can also use [`undoRedoStep`](https://help.syncfusion.com/api/js/ejspreadsheet#members:undoredostep "undoRedoStep") property to limit the undo redo action.

-The following options are availabale in spreadsheet undo redo.
+The following options are available in spreadsheet undo redo.

 * To perform undo action use [`undo`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:undo "undo") method.
 * To perform redo action use [`redo`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:redo "redo") method.